-Heidi Mastrogiovanni is a dedicated animal welfare advocate who lives in Los Angeles with her musician husband and their three rescued senior dogs, Chester, Maggie, and Squeaks.
+Heidi Mastrogiovanni is a dedicated animal welfare advocate who lives in Los Angeles with her musician husband and their rescued senior dogs.
 She loves to read, hike, travel, and do a classic spit-take whenever something is really funny.
 Heidi is fluent in German and French, though she doesn’t understand why both those languages feel they need more than one definite article.

 Heidi loved living in New York City for sixteen years after college, and she loves living in Los Angeles now because, “Let’s be frank, the weather is gorgeous here.
 I mean, crazy gorgeous.”